AUDIO / VISUAL LIVE PERFORMANCE

 Artistic practice / Research

-When I Lost My Words, I Found My Voice is an audiovisual live performance that uses visual projections, spatial sound design, singing and spoken words as mediums to explore the throat as a physical and symbolic vessel for trauma.
+When I Lost My Words, I Found My Voice is an audiovisual live performance that uses visual projections, sound design, singing and spoken words as mediums to explore the throat as a physical and symbolic vessel for trauma.

-The project’s visual and sonic elements are inspired by the throat—a soft yet powerful organ that allows breathing, feeding, and vocal expression.
-The throat houses the vocal cords that allow us to speak, sing, hum, even express orgasm.
-However, emotions like frustration from inability of self-expression, repressed anger, unexpressed thoughts can manifest physically through psychosomatic conditions, the throat becomes the focal point for these unresolved tensions.
-Dutch psychologist Bessel van der Kolk in ‘The Body Keeps the Score’ analyses the effects of trauma and PTSD on the physical body, and German doctor Ryke Geerd Hamer developed the The Five Biological Laws of New Medicine, a revolutionary approach of medicine that unravel the intricate connection between the mind, body, and trauma.
-These studies are fundamental to the understanding of our mind-body-emotions mechanism, and very informative for our research.
+The throat is a soft yet powerful organ that allows breathing, feeding, and vocal expression: it houses the vocal cords that allow us to speak, sing, hum, even express orgasm.
+However, emotions like frustration from inability of self-expression, repressed anger, unexpressed thoughts can manifest in the body and the throat becomes the focal point for these unresolved tensions.

 date